MurphyPone/murphypone.github.io/src/content/ml-4.md

 # <a name="ch4" class="n"></a> Chapter 4: Dynamic Programming

-> Dynamic Programming (DP) referese to a collection of algorithms that can be used to compute optimal policies given a perfect model of the environment as an MDP.
+> Dynamic Programming (DP) refers to a collection of algorithms that can be used to compute optimal policies given a perfect model of the environment as an MDP.
 Classical DP algorithms are limited in their utility due to their assumption of perfect models and therefore computational expense, but they still offer theoretical value.

 Assume the environment is a finite MDP, that state, action, and reward sets are finite and defined by $p(s', r |s, a) \quad \forall s, a, r, s' \in \mathcal{S, A(s), R, S^+}$